AmbrenHaleem/Hangman-Game-iOS/README.md

 # Hangman-Game-ios

-A simple Hangman game built on XCode.
+A simple Hangman game built using swift story board and XCode.